germangar/whook/README.md

-*** **WARNING: on January 6h I'm going to make a default behaviour change.
-When issuing orders in base currency the value will be nominal.
-Currently the value is considered the collateral cost.
-This means the base currency value will be the final size and the cost will be downscaled by the leverage, as opposed of now where a order in base currency is scaled up by the leverage.
-I will introduce a new keyword "collateral" to force it into the old behavior.
-The orders issued in USDT will retain the current default behaviour (value is considered the collateral so the size is scaled up by the leverage)** ***
+*** **WARNING: on January 9 I changed the default behavior of the value in orders using base currency.
+When issuing orders in base currency the value will be nominal from now on.
+If you want to reproduce the old behavior you can add the keyword 'collateral' to your alert** ***